 Many women of childbearing age have varicose veins in their pelvis, but not all of them have symptoms.
+Why some women develop symptoms is unknown.

 In women with pelvic congestion syndrome, pelvic pain often develops during or after a pregnancy and tends to worsen with each pregnancy.